🎮

 Miyoo A30 / 282 pairs the hardware with 2.8 inch, IPS, 60 Hz, 640 x 480, 4:3, and 285.71 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass (OCA Laminated), a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Upper placement, Single thumbstick with L3* Lower placement, 4 Buttons, L1, R1, L2, R2 Horizontal, and Power, Reset, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 The 4:3 aspect ratio adds another layer to the story.
 The right screen is not always the fanciest one.
 Sometimes it is the one that makes your core library look natural instead of merely possible.